Gaslight Music Hall

 Gaslight Music Hall is an Australian television series which aired from 1959 to 1960.
-Originally aired on ABC, it later moved to TCN-9.
+Originally aired on ABC Television, it later moved to TCN-9.
 Produced in Sydney, it was a live variety show spoofing Victorian music hall.
 Cast included Henry Gilbert, John Bluthal, June Salter, and Michael Cole.
 According to a section of TV Merry-Go-Round in the 27 September 1959 edition of Sydney Morning Herald, the first episode included a comedy sketch spoofing melodrama.